- All passes

 What you'll do

-Designed by Sir Christopher Wren (architect of the 51 city structures, including the iconic St. Paul's Cathedral), The Monument was built to commemorate the Great Fire of London and is one of the best views of London while learning about an important moment in London's history.
+Designed by Sir Christopher Wren (architect of the 51 city structures, including the iconic St. Paul's Cathedral), the monument was built to commemorate the Great Fire of London.
+It offers one of the best views of London while learning about an important moment in London's history.

-Standing 202 feet high and 202 feet from the spot on Pudding Lane where the great fire is thought to have started, The Monument to the Great Fire of London is the tallest isolated stone column in the world.
-All visitors who climb the 311 steps are awarded a certificate to prove that they made it to the top.
+Standing 202 feet high and 202 feet from the spot on Pudding Lane where the Great Fire is thought to have started, The Monument to the Great Fire of London is the tallest isolated stone column in the world.
+All visitors who climb the 311 steps are awarded a certificate to prove they reached the top.

 It had been a dry summer.
 This combined with the fact that most London homes at that time were made of wood and built close together with overhanging upper floors meant that the fire that started at Farynor’s bakery would move quickly and be difficult to stop.
 Strong eastern winds fanned the flames, carrying embers across the city.